What to Do in Paris in 7 Days

 DAY 3 – AFTERNOON

-The rest of the day is dedicated to exploring this area, with an interesting combination of historical sites, lively streets and squares, small bookstores, and independent cinemas proposing auteur films.
-Whilst strolling around the Latin Quarter, don’t miss the street food Rue Mouffetard, the lively Place de la Contrescarpe, the Jardin des Plantes and the visit to the Panthéon, with the tombs of the most notable citizens of France.
+The rest of the day is dedicated to visiting the Latin Quarter, with an interesting combination of historical sites, lively streets and squares, small bookstores, and independent cinemas proposing auteur films.
+Whilst strolling around the Latin Quarter, don’t miss the street food Rue Mouffetard, the lively Place de la Contrescarpe, the Jardin des Plantes, and the visit to the Panthéon, with the tombs of the most notable citizens of France – Check out our dinner recommendations in Paris 5

-On day 4 of this Paris in a week itinerary you will be visiting:
+On day 4 of this Paris one-week itinerary, you will be visiting:

-If you are truly interested in learning about Versailles history, take this guided tour that includes transportation to/from Paris.
+If you are truly interested in learning about Versailles’ history, take this guided tour with an expert guide that includes transportation to/from Paris.
 If you prefer a self-guided visit instead, check out this quick Versailles Guide with our best tips.

-7 Days in Paris, Day 5 – Northern Paris
+7 Days in Paris Itinerary, Day 5 – Northern Paris

-On day 5 of this Paris in one week itinerary one week you will be visiting:
+On day 5 of this one week in Paris itinerary, you will be visiting:

 - Canal Saint-Martin